-Any market is about transactions or exchanges.
+Market is about transactions or exchanges.
 In transactions, even before the legal/contractual obligations set in, there is a question of trust between people.
-If a transaction takes place face to face, then it may be assumed that there is no serious trust deficit or information asymmetry.
-But where transactions take place between unknown people or involve many people/multiple agents, then both trust deficit and information asymmetry become significant issues.
-The process of authentication of one or both parties and the verification of their rights and entitlements, helps in creating trust between two unknown individuals.
+If the transaction takes place face to face, then it may be assumed that the trust deficit and information asymmetry among them are not serious enough.
+But where transactions take place between unknown people or involve many people/multiple agents, then the trust deficit and information asymmetry become significant issues.
+Authentication of one or both the parties and thereby verifying them and their rights and entitlements, helps in creating trust between two unknown individuals.
+Identification helps in establishing a person by providing his/her background.